gitlabhq/omnibus-gitlab/doc/installation/index.md

 NOTE:
-If GitLab can't detect a valid hostname for the server during the installation, a reconfigure will not run.
+If GitLab can't detect a valid hostname for the server during the installation, a reconfigure does not run.

 To provide a custom initial root password, you have two options: